Club Meetings

 Partners & Guests

-Today’s Rotary is a blend of both male and female members, providing balance and diversity in its amour.
+Today’s Rotary is a blend of both male and female members, providing balance and diversity in its armour.
 Partners and any guests of members are always welcome to attend any of our meetings and see what we do, in addition to designated partner evenings and special occasions.

 Club History